idaholab/moose/modules/geochemistry/paper.md

 Geochemical models are used to understand the chemistry of natural waters and other aqueous solutions and their interaction with minerals in many areas of practical interest, for example, geothermal wells and reservoirs, contaminant flow through aquifers, ore creation and mining techniques, petroleum and gas exploitation, and rock diagenesis.
 The models are frequently extremely complicated, with thousands of interacting chemical species, and often require computer software to find the chemical concentrations.

 Reactive transport simulations involve predicting the transport of chemical-species and temperature in a spatial domain (such as an aquifer) in addition to solving a chemical model at each point, at each time, in the domain.
-Such models are used to explore spatio-temporal dependence of concentration, precipitation, dissolution, sorption, etc, and often require significant computational resources.
+Such models are used to explore spatio-temporal dependence of concentration, precipitation, dissolution, sorption, etc., and often require significant computational resources.
 The complexity of simulations is greatly increased when deformation of the subsurface is also modelled: deformation may occur through flow processes (e.g., via thermal expansion) or chemical changes (e.g., via dissolution weakening the rock).

 The MOOSE geochemistry module enables users to solve such models.